DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/Results.md

     * [Download The Results Sheets For all the datsets](https://github.com/DataSystemsGroupUT/SPARKSQLRDFBenchmarking/tree/master/results)

 - Note: We share all the [scirpts](https://github.com/DataSystemsGroupUT/SPARKSQLRDFBenchmarking/tree/master/Scripts) that we used in our benchmaking experiments to make all computations and analysis as well as plotting all the figures over the logs of the experiments.
-- Resultssheets of these scripts calculations are also shared [here](https://github.com/DataSystemsGroupUT/SPARKSQLRDFBenchmarking/tree/master/results) in the reposiory.
+- Results sheets of these scripts calculations are also shared [here](https://github.com/DataSystemsGroupUT/SPARKSQLRDFBenchmarking/tree/master/results) in the reposiory.